 For all the grief I give the Crusaders of the First Crusade, it would be wrong not to note that they actually did accomplish what they set out to accomplish, the capture of Jerusalem.
-Well, OK, what they officially set out to accomplish was to buy the Byzantine Empire some relief from the Turks who were pushing closer to Constantinople all the time, and they kind of did bupkis in that regard, but Jerusalem was always the campaign’s secret-not so secret real goal, and they did it.
-In reality, the actual conquest of the city was a little anti-climactic; fighting through the Seljuks to the north was more challenging than relieving the deeply-declining Fatimids of Jerusalem.
+Well, OK, what they officially set out to accomplish was to buy the Byzantine Empire some relief from the Turks who were pushing closer to Constantinople all the time, and they kind of did bupkis in that regard, but Jerusalem was always the campaign’s secret-not-so-secret real goal, and they did it.
+In reality, the actual conquest of the city was a little anti-climactic; fighting through the Seljuks to the north was a lot more challenging than taking Jerusalem from the rapidly-declining Fatimids.

 After an attempt to storm the city walls on June 13 failed, six European vessels arrived at Jaffa with supplies and building materials.
 The Crusaders set to work constructing siege engines, making particular haste after they learned that the Fatimids were assembling a large army in Egypt to relieve Jerusalem.
 Then, on July 6, a priest in the retinue declared that he had seen the ghost of Adhemar of Le Puy, the bishop who had gone with the Crusaders as papal legate before falling ill and dying in August 1098.
 Adhemar’s spirit reportedly told the Crusaders to dress in hermits robes and process around the city, which they did on July 8.
 Of presumably far greater importance, the siege engines were completed and ready to be deployed on July 13.
 It took the better part of two days, but on July 15 the forces of Godfrey of Bouillon managed to get one of their siege towers up to the wall and storm the city.
 They opened a gate and let the rest of the Crusader army swarm in.